Palm V

-Palm V is a personal digital assistant (PDA) by 3Com.
+The Palm V is a personal digital assistant (PDA) by 3Com.

-Released in 1999 by 3Com, the 4 oz PDA has an aluminum enclosure containing a Dragonball EZ central processing unit (capable of overclocking to 39 MHz) and two megabytes of memory.
+Released in 1999 by 3Com, the 4 oz PDA has an aluminum enclosure containing a Dragonball EZ (a central processing unit capable of overclocking to 39 megahertz) and two megabytes of memory.
 Measuring 4.5 in tall and less than 0.5 in thick, the device's 16-shade grayscale display has a backlight and increased resolution from the previous-generation Palm III.
-Unlike that older device, which uses disposable batteries (AAAs), the Palm V has a built-in rechargeable lithium-ion battery with an expected charge lasting 1-2 weeks.
+Unlike that older device, which uses disposable batteries (AAAs), the Palm V has a built-in lithium-ion battery, which can be recharged, with an expected charge lasting 1-2 weeks.
 Palm Vs are equipped with a serial port that is electrically though not physically compatible with the EIA-232-D telecommunications standard (the redesigned enclosure design prevents Palm III-compatible accessories from connecting to the port) and a Consumer IR transceiver.